-The Board of Supervisors Policy Manual promulgates the County’s Wage Theft Policy, the Living Wage Policy, Pay Equity Policy and Equal Opportunity and Non-Discrimination Policy.
+The Board of Supervisors Policy Manual promulgates the County’s Wage Theft Prevention Policy, the Living Wage Policy, Pay Equity Policy and Equal Opportunity and Non-Discrimination Policy.
 Specifically, Board Policy 220.127.116.11 requires all entities contracting and seeking to contract with the County for expenditure of County funds to “comply with all applicable federal, state, and local wage and hour laws” and “pay equity laws.”
 The Policy also specifically prohibits these entities from discriminating against subcontractors, employees, and job applicants, or in the provision of services under the contract, on account of age, race, gender, sexual orientation, or a variety of other bases.
 The County has authorized the Office of Labor Standards Enforcement to investigate potential violations of these requirements, including by examining relevant records and facilities.

 Board Policy 18.104.22.168 requires certain contractors and their subcontractors providing direct services within the County to pay a living wage to workers paid through funds provided by County.
 The County’s living wage is adjusted annually and current rates can be found here.
 Board Policy 22.214.171.124 also requires covered contractors and subcontractors to provide paid leave for illness and jury duty and imposes several other requirements.